Aortic Dissection: A life-threatening complicationPosted September 19, 2022

 An aortic dissection is a tear in the inner layer of the aorta, the major artery carrying blood from the heart to the rest of the body.
 The tear causes the aorta to swell and may burst if medical intervention is not performed immediately.

-The Ehlers-Danlos International Consortium Vascular Committee recommends the following strategies to patients in order to improve outcomes in the event of an aortic or other arterial dissection:
+The International Consortium on Ehlers-Danlos Syndromes, Vascular Committee, recommends the following strategies to patients in order to improve outcomes in the event of an aortic or other arterial dissection:

 - Form a knowledgeable medical care team and develop an emergency protocol in case of a vascular event.